NickCondon/BugFinderAssign/README.md

 This script takes 3-colour images and finds bacteria (channel 2) and assigns them to a cell (macrophage) before measuring their internsity, size, and shape descriptors before saving the outputs to a spreadsheet.

-Developed by Dr Nicholas Condon.
+Developed by Dr Nicholas Condon for Jessica von Pein.

 [ACRF:Cancer Biology Imaging Facility](https://imb.uq.edu.au/microscopy),
 Institute for Molecular Biosciences, The University of Queensland